Terms and Conditions

 LifeLoom uses AI to turn calls into text, shape stories, and improve photos.
 Please keep in mind:

-• Please review AI-built stories, keepsakes, and book content before you share or print them
+- Please review AI-built stories, mementos, and book content before you share or print them

 4. Roles and Responsibilities